-Hanoi is a brilliant place to start, or finish, your time in Vietnam.
+Hanoi is a brilliant place to start, or finish, your time.
+Whether you’ve got 10 days in Vietnam or more/less.
 Getting to and from Hanoi is pretty easy, you can organise all your online tickets here.
 But how long should you stay in Hanoi?
 AT LEAST 2 nights.
 Personally, I stayed 3 nights and 4 days and it was perfect.
 You really don’t want to miss out on any of the 16 best places to see in Hanoi that I listed above, and you’ll need 3 days to get through that last at least.
 I hope you guys enjoy it!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!